Conversion Therapy: UK Laws And The Fight For Mental Health Justice

 Medically reviewed by Julie Dodson, MA, LCSW

-While the UK government announced its intention to ban conversion therapy and other conversion practices, these laws have yet to be enacted at the national level.
-However, progress is underway, with legislative efforts in motion to end conversion therapy.
-Below, explore the steps being taken across the UK to affirm the rights and identities of LGBTQ+ individuals and the scientific research legislators, experts, and advocates are using to inform these efforts.
+While the UK government announced its intention to ban conversion therapy and other therapeutic conversion practices, these laws have yet to be enacted at the national level.
+However, progress is underway, with legislative efforts in motion to end conversion therapy and related therapies.
+Below, explore the steps being taken across the UK to end conversion practices, affirm the rights and identities of LGBTQ+ individuals, and what scientific research legislators, experts, and advocates are doing to inform these efforts.
 Additionally, find guidance for navigating conflicting beliefs about LGBTQ+ identities, as well as resources for accessing evidence-based mental health support.

 Getty/AnnaStills